OfficeDev/Microsoft-Teams-Samples/samples/app-anonymous-users/nodejs/README.md

       * Choose the **supported account types** (any account type will work)
       * Leave **Redirect URI** empty.
       * Choose **Register**.
   3. On the overview page, copy and save the **Application (client) ID, Directory (tenant) ID**.
-You’ll need those later when updating your Teams application manifest and in the appsettings.json.
+You’ll need those later when updating your Teams application manifest and in the .env.
   4. Under **Manage**, select **Expose an API**.
   5. Select the **Set** link to generate the Application ID URI in the form of `api://{base-url}/botid-{AppID}`.
 Insert your fully qualified domain name (with a forward slash "/" appended to the end) between the double forward slashes and the GUID.
 The entire ID should have the form of: `api://fully-qualified-domain-name/botid-{AppID}`
       * ex: `api://%ngrokDomain%.ngrok.io/botid-00000000-0000-0000-0000-000000000000`.